 Repair your credit in just a few steps.
 How many of you know the average credit score in the U.S.?
 Based on my research the average score is 710, but that doesn’t mean everyone has good credit.

-Learn How Build and Repair your personal and business credit
+Learn How to Build and Repair your personal and business credit

 If you’re a business owner and as your business grows you will need to start building some business credit.
 Start by opening up a business account and creating your business profile.
-I you don’t have any credit or have bad credit then you need to start building and repairing your credit.
-Furthermore it’s important you keep your finances seperate and avoid comingling your funds!
+If you don’t have any credit or have bad credit then you need to start building and repairing your credit.
+Furthermore, it’s important you keep your finances separate and avoid comingling your funds!

-If this sounds lik you NOT to worry, here’s some quick steps to help you repair and fix your personal credit
+If this sounds like you do not worry, here are some quick steps to help you repair and fix your personal credit

 Always do your due diligence and research because unfortunately, credit bureaus sometimes make errors.

 The first step is to obtain your annual free credit report.
 Make sure to obtain your credit scores these are all crucial steps in order to look for errors.
 If you spot any, it’s a relatively simple process to dispute those errors and have them removed.

 If you don’t have an account setup with each credit bureau make sure to create one, so you can file your online disputes.